 In our recent deep dive into the real estate sector, we explained how real estate companies are able to quickly create their digital company ESG profile, and upload third-party sustainability certifications and other sustainability evidence via our ESGpedia platform to back up their ESG claims and reassure financiers, customers, and regulators that they are on track with their ESG commitments.

 Our platform is also of value to financial institutions such as banks and asset managers who have goals to scale their ESG portfolios but need to do so carefully, ensuring accountability and green-ness of their portfolio through verifiable data and automated portfolio monitoring digital tools.

 As we see reports on China, the world’s second largest economy, moving towards policy frameworks of more compulsory ESG disclosures there is no better time than the present to get ahead of this transition.

-We welcome companies to create their corporate ESG profile today for free and sign up for a trial of ESGpedia today to get started on their sustainability journey, empowered by holistic ESG data and digital tools.
+We welcome companies to create their corporate ESG profile today for free and sign up for a trial of ESGpedia today to accelerate your sustainability journey with better data and digital solutions.

 If you are a journalist with media queries, contact us.